imohit159/starters-with-auth/rest-workspace-drizzle-postgres/README.md

-# Modular monolith auth starter (pnpm workspace + Drizzle/Postgres)
+# rest-workspace-drizzle-postgres

 Auth-only starter: Express 5 API + Next.js App Router in a pnpm workspace, orchestrated by Turborepo.
 JSON REST (not tRPC).
 Email/password and Google OAuth, access + rotating refresh cookies, PostgreSQL + Drizzle ORM.
-Same auth architecture as `modular-monolith-pnpm-workspace`; the difference is Postgres/Drizzle instead of MongoDB/Mongoose, plus shared `packages/database` and `packages/services`.
+Same auth architecture as `rest-workspace-mongo`; the difference is Postgres/Drizzle instead of MongoDB/Mongoose, plus shared `packages/database` and `packages/services`.

 Use **pnpm** only.
 Never npm or yarn.